hollowstrawberry/kohya-colab/README.md

 * Able to generate tags for all your anime images using the [Waifu Diffusion 1.4 Tagger](https://huggingface.co/SmilingWolf/wd-v1-4-swinv2-tagger-v2) model.
 * Able to generate captions for all your images using the [BLIP](https://huggingface.co/spaces/Salesforce/BLIP) model.
 * Gives you the ability to edit hundreds of text files at once, to add/remove/replace tags inside them dynamically.
-* Works inside your Google Drive by default
+* Works inside your Google Drive by default.
-* Connects easily with Lora Trainer
+* Connects easily with Lora Trainer.

 ### ⭐ Lora Trainer - Features

-* Can train LoRA, LoCon and LoHa
+* Can train LoRA, LoCon and LoHa.
+* New feature: [min-snr-gamma](https://arxiv.org/abs/2303.09556), optimizes loss to improve training efficiency.
-* One click to install and start training
+* One click to install and start training.
-* Offers all useful training parameters while keeping it simple and accessible
+* Offers all useful training parameters while keeping it simple and accessible.
-* Helpful parameter descriptions and runtime messages
+* Helpful parameter descriptions and runtime messages.
+* Can continue training an existing Lora (though not ideal).
-* Advanced features in the form of custom configurations, allowing training with multiple datasets at once and more
+* Advanced features in the form of custom configurations, allowing training with multiple datasets at once and more.
-* Uses the latest technologies to load and train quickly
+* Uses the latest technologies to load and train quickly.
-* Utilizes the [kohya-ss](https://github.com/kohya-ss/sd-scripts) backend, an industry standard
+* Utilizes [kohya-ss scripts](https://github.com/kohya-ss/sd-scripts) as a backend, an industry standard.
-* Sources code and assets from [Linaqruf](https://github.com/Linaqruf/kohya-trainer)'s repository.
+* Sources code from [Linaqruf](https://github.com/Linaqruf/kohya-trainer)'s colabs.
 Thank you!
-* Works inside your Google Drive by default
+* Works inside your Google Drive by default.
-* Connects easily with Dataset Maker
+* Connects easily with Dataset Maker.

 &nbsp;